Back Pain Leads to Leg Pain

 Symptoms: Patients may experience lower back pain, stiffness, tightness, and shooting pain down the legs.
 Some may also feel tingling, numbness, or weakness in the legs.

-Cause: Spondylolisthesis can be caused by aging, congenital disabilities, or stress fractures, particularly in athletes who engage in activities that require repetitive hyperextension of the spine, such as gymnastics.
+Cause: Spondylolisthesis can result from aging, congenital conditions, or stress fractures, especially in athletes who repeatedly hyperextend their spines, such as in gymnastics.

 5. Piriformis Syndrome

 Although less well-known, piriformis syndrome can produce equally severe leg discomfort.
-Situated deep in the buttocks, the piriformis muscle is near the sciatic nerve.
-Leg discomfort resembling sciatica can be caused by the piriformis muscle contracting, inflaming, or spasming, irritating the sciatic nerve.
+The piriformis muscle is situated deep in the buttocks near the sciatic nerve.
+Discomfort resembling sciatica may result from the piriformis muscle contracting, inflaming, or spasming, irritating the sciatic nerve.

 Symptoms: Pain that starts in the buttocks and radiates down the leg, along with numbness or tingling.
 Prolonged sitting, climbing stairs, or running often aggravates the pain.